Science Diplomacy Center Advisory Board Meeting, Punta del Este, Uruguay

 - Strengthening current and future partnerships and collaborations with other key national and international organizations to support the SDC and its programs.

-The SDC Advisory Board will also have the opportunity to interact with the next generation of science diplomats and science advisors from Latin America and the Caribbean, who are fellows of the IAI Science, Technology and Policy (STeP) Fellowship Program, as the meeting overlaps with the STeP Leadership for Science Diplomacy Workshop.
+The SDC Advisory Board also had the opportunity to interact with the next generation of science diplomats and science advisors from Latin America and the Caribbean, who are fellows of the IAI Science, Technology and Policy (STeP) Fellowship Program, as the meeting overlapped with the STeP Leadership for Science Diplomacy Workshop.

-The IAI is launching the Science Diplomacy Center (SDC) as a pioneer initiative in the Americas.
+The IAI launched the Science Diplomacy Center (SDC) as a pioneer initiative in the Americas.
 The Center will seek to develop, connect, strengthen and mobilize current science diplomacy efforts, particularly in Latin America and the Caribbean, through international collaboration.
 It will establish a platform for engaging various science advisory ecosystems from across the region in order to become an important regional resource for strengthening science diplomacy capacities, collaborations, and strategies to address global environmental change of national and regional priority.
+Please see the meeting report here:

 The inaugural SDC Advisory Board currently consists of 11 professionals from the Americas and abroad, including IAI Parties, SAC/SPAC members, science diplomacy experts, and representatives from policy, academia, and the private sector: